-WWL Year Christians killed Churches or Christian buildings attacked or closed Christians detained Christians imprisoned or punished by the government
+WWL Year Christians killed Churches or Christian buildings attacked or closed Christians' private property damaged or confiscated Christians internally displaced

-2024 1 7 20 5
+2025 1 6 5 20

-2023 1 5 10 10
+2024 1 7 10 22

-This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the Full Country Dossier.
+This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the country's corresponding WWL Persecution Dynamics.
 Since many incidents go unreported, the numbers must be understood as minimum figures.
-In cases where it has been impossible to count exactly, a symbolic round figure (10\, 100\ or 1000\) is given which in reality could be significantly higher.
+In cases where it has been impossible to count exactly, a symbolic round figure (10, 100 or 1000) is given which in reality could be significantly higher.
+The same applies for symbolic numbers 10,000, 100,000 and 1,000,000.